-According to published data Uganda has one of the highest levels of maternal mortality in the world.
-The Ugandan Ministry of Health's Strategic Plan suggests that little, if any, progress has been made to reduce maternal mortality (MOH, 2010:43).
-A United Nations report on the Millenium Development Goals describes Uganda's progress as 'stagnant' (UNDP, 2013: iii).
+According to published data, Uganda has one of the highest levels of maternal mortality in the world.
+The Ugandan Ministry of Health's Strategic Plan suggests that little, if any, progress has been made to reduce maternal mortality (MOH, 2010, p.
+43).
+A United Nations report on the Millenium Development Goals describes Uganda's progress as "stagnant" (UNDP, 2013, p. iii).
 Figures on maternal mortality in Uganda vary considerably depending on the source.
-The World Health Organisation suggests maternal mortality ratios (MMRs) of 404 per 100,000 live births (WHO, 2012).7 However, the benchmarking exercise undertaken as part of the Sustainable Volunteering Project (McKay and Ackers, 2013) indicated levels of over 1000 (more than double reported levels).8
+The World Health Organisation suggests maternal mortality ratios of 404 per 100,000 live births (WHO, 2012)[3].
+However, the benchmarking exercise undertaken as part of the Sustainable Volunteering Project (McKay and Ackers, 2013) indicated levels of over 1000 (more than double reported levels)[4].

 The quality of care at government health facilities is critical to encouraging mothers to access facilities and ensuring that they receive timely and effective support.
-Research increasingly points to the role that respect plays in this process (Renfrew, 2014: Sharma et al, 2015; Hulton et al, 2000; Srivastava, 2015).
+Research increasingly points to the role that respect plays in this process (Renfrew et al., 2014; Sharma et al., 2015; Hulton et al., 2000; Srivastava et al., 2015).
 In recent years, the relationship between quality care and maternal outcomes has become more apparent with the World Health Organisation issuing a statement on the prevention and elimination of disrespect and abuse during facility-based care (WHO, 2015).
-Disrespect and abuse in facility based care remains difficult to quantify and poorly defined but includes; physical abuse, non-consented care, nonconfidential care, non-dignified care, discrimination, abandonment of care and detention in facilities (Bowser and Hill, 2010).
-Respectful, quality, maternity care is a fundamental human right that encompasses the right of every childbearing woman to receive care where there is choice, companionship, dignity, privacy and safety (UN, 1948, UN 1993, WHO, 1999, White Ribbon Alliance, 2011).
-Fear of disrespect and abuse by health care workers can deter women from attending services on time, attending services enough or attending at all (Atekyereza, 2014, Kruk, 2009, Hulton et al 2007).
-It is unsurprising then that disrespectful and abusive care is linked to multiple health outcomes, effecting maternal morbidity and mortality worldwide (Amroussia et al, 2017).
+Disrespect and abuse in facility-based care remains difficult to quantify and poorly defined but includes; physical abuse, non-consented care, non-confidential care, non-dignified care, discrimination, abandonment of care and detention in facilities (Bowser and Hill, 2010).
+Respectful, quality, maternity care is a fundamental human right that encompasses the right of every childbearing woman to receive care where there is choice, companionship, dignity, privacy and safety (UN, 1948; UN, 1993; WHO/UNICEF/UNFPA, 1999; White Ribbon Alliance, 2011).
+Fear of disrespect and abuse by health care workers can deter women from attending services on time, attending services enough or attending at all (Atekyereza and Mubiru, 2014; Kruk et al., 2009; Hulton et al., 2007).
+It is unsurprising then that disrespectful and abusive care is linked to multiple health outcomes, effecting maternal morbidity and mortality worldwide (Amroussia et al., 2017).
 Furthermore, women's experiences of their care can have lasting psychological and emotional effects, impacting their utilisation of health services in the future.
 Increases in population coverage, antenatal care attendance or rates of deliveries with skilled birth attendants, is not synonymous with care that is respectful or free from abuse.
-Maternal mortality will only be reduced once essential interventions, structural improvements and access to resources goes hand in hand with maternity care that is respectful and empowering for both women and their families (Warren et al, 2013).
+Maternal mortality will only be reduced once essential interventions, structural improvements and access to resources goes hand in hand with maternity care that is respectful and empowering for both women and their families (Warren et al., 2013).

-The Study and Methods
+The study and methods

-The WeCare study builds on 10 years' ethnographic action-research in Uganda.
-This research has confirmed out belief that, in comparative research, 'context is everything' (ref).
-In 2017, the authors conducted 64 in-depth interviews and 3 focus groups with mothers and midwives working in public health facilities in Kabarole District, Uganda.
+The WeCare study builds on ten years' ethnographic action-research in Uganda.
+This research has confirmed out belief that, in comparative research, "context is everything" (ref).
+In 2017, the authors conducted 64 in-depth interviews and three focus groups with mothers and midwives working in public health facilities in Kabarole District, Uganda.
 The objective has been to understand what respectful care means to mothers and midwives in Uganda and what hinders them from providing it.
 Ethical approval for the study was obtained from the University of Salford and Mountains of the Moon University, Uganda.

-Conceptualising Respectful care in Ugandan public services
+Conceptualising respectful care in Ugandan public services